drug-design/course/docs/chapters/protein-ligand-binding.md

 ### Analysis of the Morphology of the Active Site
 *[holo]: 3D structure of a macromolecule with a bound ligand

-The shape and features of the active site are carefully analyzed.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='protein-ligand-binding/analysis-morphology-active-site-1f55398b'><i class='fa fa-play' aria-hidden='true'></i></button>The shape and features of the active site are carefully analyzed.
 Its morphology is thoroughly inspected and broken into components such as pockets and clefts.
 The analysis of the morphology of an active site is greatly facilitated when a complex between interacting molecules is available.
 *[ee]: stands for "enantiomeric excess".
 A quantity for measuring the optical purity and represents the percentage of the major enantiomer minus the percentage of the minor enantiomer
 *[holo]: 3D structure of a macromolecule with a bound ligand